-- 1) Each flat is equipped with, as a minimum LD3 fire detection to facilitate means of escape and provide sufficient response time. - 2) All communal hallway floors are carpeted, the flat entrances have raised step to the door, some have door mats placed over the step, the fire rating is not known for the door mats.
+- 1) All flats are equipped with minimum LD3 detection to aid means of escape - 2) All communal hallway floors are carpeted, the flat entrances have raised step to the door, some have door mats placed over the step, the fire rating is not known for the door mats.

 All floors have S.M.B.C. fitted carpet.
-Due to the fact SMBC specified and managed the installation of the carpets, they are in accordance with BS EN 13501-1.
+Due to the fact SMBC specified and managed the installation of the carpets, they are in accordance with BS EN 13501-1

-BS 4790 Fire Test Method to textile Floor Coverings.
+BS 4790 Fire Test Method to textile Floor Coverings

-Carpets BS 5287,1988 specification for assessment and labelling of textile floor covering.
+Carpets BS 5287,1988 specification for assessment and labelling of textile floor covering